WJH58/Snakemake_ATAC_2020/README.md

 * **Read density heatmap** A read density heatmap over reference point is stored in /results/heatmap/ folder.
 * **Profile** A profile plot showing peak coverage for all samples over reference point is stored in /results/profile/ folder.
 * **PCA plot** A PCA plot giving deeper insights into similarity between samples is storede in /results/PCA/ folder.
-* **annotation** Each sample has an annotation.txt file in results/annotation/ folder.

 ## What do rules do?
 * pre-processing.smk: